alsenet-labs/merklizer/README.md

 ```
 make run-cordova
 ```
-Run on android with cordova:
+Run on Android with cordova:
 ```
 make run-cordova-android
 ```